SUSE/connect/doc/OEM-Partner-API.md

 The purpose of this document is to describe the way of communication between OEM partners and SUSE Customer Center API.

 A Swagger documentation is available in this repository.
-You just need to server it locally with the following commands:
+You just need to serve it locally with the following commands:

 ```sh
 cd api_docs/